Running WRF¶

 Radiation Accumulation¶

-In the &physics namelist record, set bucket_J, which is the bucket reset value for energy accumulations (in Joules).
-The radiation accumulation terms (e.g., ACSWUPT) are in Joules/m2, so that the mean value over a simulation period is the difference divided by the time between, giving W/m2.
-The typical value, based on a monthly accumulation, is 1.e9 J. Here the total is given by the following (Note - this is an example for the term ACSWUPT - other radiative terms follow the same equation concept):
+In the &physics namelist record, set bucket_J (energy accumulation bucket reset value in Joules).
+Radiation accumulation terms (e.g., ACSWUPT) are in Joules/m2; their mean value over a simulation period is the difference divided by the time, yielding W/m2.
+A typical bucket_J value for monthly accumulation is 1.e9 J, calculated as follows (example for ACSWUPT - other radiative terms are similar):

 total = ACSWUPT+bucket_J*I_ACSWUPT